abix-/powershell-practical/README.md

 * Add explanations about the puzzles and constraints
 * Commit useless snippets

-This will never be complete but will always be fun.
+This will never be complete but will always be fun